kkcrouch808/kkcrouch808.github.io/essays/AI-Useage.md

 ### Writing Code

 I used GitHub Copilot extensively when writing code.
 Copilot helped speed up development by generating boilerplate code, suggesting functions, and completing repetitive patterns.
 I reviewed and edited all generated code to ensure correctness and understanding.
+A good example of a prompt I used in my final project included my whole proposal essay [*see here*](https://kkcrouch808.github.io/essays/final-project.html) followed by the mockup image of the landing page and "create a draft landing paged based off of this information and my mockup image".

 ---